 Innovation Team Member Rochelle Nation created this great tutorial using Epoxy Clay and Nunn Design Transfer Sheets.
 Rochelle walks you through the steps of making the Epoxy Clay and transfer sheet pendant, colorizing the clay to make it look distressed, and then how to create a wire frame.

 20g Copper Wire

 Chain Nose Pliers

 Teflon Mat (optional)

 Acrylic Roller (optional)

-Cut out a rectangle shape of Crystal Clay to your desired size using a tissue blade.
+Cut out a rectangle shape of Epoxy Clay to your desired size using a tissue blade.

 Place the stamped rectangle onto a Teflon mat (stamp side down) and cut out holes at the top and bottom of the rectangle using a coffee straw.